AI4Bharat/setu/README.md

 # Overview

+For data collection we utilize scrapyd to crawl a large collection of web URLs curated across all 22 Indic languages.
+For PDF documents we download Book collections from [Internet Archive](archive.org) pertaining to Indic Languages.
+For ease of downloading PDF files, You can refer to [Sangraha Data Download](https://github.com/AI4Bharat/sangraha-download-pipeline).

 ## Document Preparation

 The first stage of Setu focuses on extracting text from a variety of sources to create text documents for further processing.
 For Web documents, Setu utilizes [trafilatura](https://trafilatura.readthedocs.io/en/latest/) (Barbaresi, 2021b) to extract text from HTML.
-Meanwhile, PDFs undergo a pipeline that generate OCR JSON outputs utilizing [GCP Cloud Vision SDK](https://cloud.google.com/sdk/gcloud/reference/ml/vision/detect-text-pdf) that leverages bounding box related information to filter out pages potentially afflicted with recognition issues and noise.
+Meanwhile, PDFs undergo a pipeline that generate OCR JSON outputs utilizing [GCP Cloud Vision SDK](https://cloud.google.com/sdk/gcloud/reference/ml/vision/detect-text-pdf).
+Once these JSONs are generated, Setu leverages bounding box related information to filter out pages potentially afflicted with recognition issues and noise.